Akkii88/Sukodu-solver-using-backtracking/README.md

-Here's a description you can use for your GitHub repository containing the Sudoku solver code:

----

 # Sudoku Solver

 This project implements a Sudoku solver in Python, demonstrating the use of backtracking algorithms to solve classic Sudoku puzzles.
 The solver efficiently finds solutions for a given Sudoku board, represented as a 2D list, where empty cells are denoted by zeros.